MWSE/morrowind-nexus-lua-dump/README.md

   https://www.nexusmods.com/users/myaccount?tab=api

   Pass your key to the program by saving it to a file at `/secrets/API_Key`.
-  (The secrets directoy is skipped via .gitignore for obvious reasons)
+  (The secrets directory is skipped via .gitignore for obvious reasons)

   Downloaded archives are saved to `/downloads/mod-name/` directory.
   Extracted lua files are saved to `/lua/mod-name/` directory.